Answers to 9 questions many people have—from who’s eligible to what costs these accounts can help you cover.

 6. Are there any time restrictions on my ability to use an HSA?

-No, one of the great advantages of an HSA is that you're not required to take money out of it by any given date, such as the end of the year—you can save and may even be able to invest your balance until you need it.
+No. One of the great advantages of an HSA is that you’re not required to take money out of it by any given date, such as the end of the year—you can save and may even be able to invest your balance until you need it.
 If you lose your job and continue insurance coverage under COBRA, you can use your HSA to pay your premiums.
-Another plus: Even if you leave the employer that originally sponsored your HSA, you can roll the balance over to another HSA—either one offered by your new employer or an HSA you open yourself.
+Another plus: Even if you leave the employer that originally sponsored your HSA, you can roll the balance over to another HSA—one offered by your new employer or an HSA you open yourself.

 7. What are my investment choices?

 It varies.
-Some HSAs function as savings accounts only; others allow you to invest your contributions in a choice of mutual funds or other investment options, giving your account the potential to grow.
-If you're thinking about making that sort of investment, consider your goals.
+Some HSAs function as savings accounts only, while others allow you to invest your contributions in a selection of mutual funds or other investment choices, giving your account the potential to grow.
+If you’re thinking about making that sort of investment, consider your goals.
 Do you plan to use the account to pay for everyday health expenses in the short term rather than saving it for future anticipated medical costs?
 If so, then you may want to keep those funds in cash or investments that offer easy access to cash.

-Anticipating that you won't be using the account anytime soon?
-Then consider mutual funds or other investment options better suited for the long term.
+Anticipating that you won’t be using the account anytime soon?
+Then consider mutual funds or other investment choices that may be more appropriate for the long term.
 Be aware that your account balance might have to reach a certain amount before your provider allows you to invest it, and you may need to maintain a certain cash balance in your account.
 Please note that investing in securities involves risks, and there is always the potential of losing money when you invest in securities.

 8. Can I use my HSA in retirement?

-Yes, starting an account now, while you're in good health, could help you in retirement—when your medical bills are likely to increase.
-Once you're 65 or older, your HSA can be used to pay for Medicare premiums for Parts A, B or D with tax-free withdrawals, as with other qualified medical expenses.
+Yes.
+Starting an account now, while you’re in good health, could help you in retirement—when your medical bills are likely to increase.
+For individuals who are Medicare-eligible (age 65 or older), your HSA can be used to pay for premiums for Medicare Parts A, B or D with tax-free withdrawals, as with other qualified medical expenses.
 You can even pay for non-qualified expenses, but you will need to pay regular income taxes on those withdrawals.
-In addition, notes Roger W. Gray, Director, Health Benefit Solutions at Bank of America, "You can also use an HSA to pay with pre-tax dollars for your qualified long-term care insurance premiums."
+In addition, notes Roger W. Gray, director of Health Benefit Solutions at Bank of America, “You can also use an HSA to pay with pre-tax dollars for your qualified long-term care insurance premiums.”